Kneading New Life Into an Old Tradition

 This much we do know: beaten biscuits were literally beaten, the object being to work the dough over and over until it blistered and popped, resulting in a toothsome biscuit that was the pride of many a Southern hostess.
 Early accounts describe leveled tree stumps and axe handles, later replaced by custom-built biscuit tables topped with a granite slab and hinged cover, and wooden mallets or rolling pins.

-And this we also know: in the antebellum South, beaten biscuits garnered their place of pride on dining room tables precisely because they required intense physical effort, effort that could only be extracted because the person expending it was either enslaved or in a position of servitude.
+And this we also know: in the antebellum South, beaten biscuits were the center of attention on dining room tables precisely because they required intense physical effort, effort that could only be extracted when the person expending it was either enslaved or in servitude.

 Jai Jordan, site manager of Historic Brattonsville in York County, South Carolina, points out that “biscuits meant you could afford kitchen help.
 Biscuits at breakfast meant someone got up and made them for your pleasure.
 It was a sign of wealth.”

-Toni Tipton-Martin picks up the thread, “remembered in the Slave Narratives as the ‘grandfather of all afternoon tea refreshments’, beaten biscuits held a place of honor in black cookbooks for generations, presumably because white families in the Old South always considered beaten biscuits a luxury and a hostess’s pride.”
+And Toni Tipton-Martin picks up the thread in Jubilee — “remembered in the Slave Narratives as the ‘grandfather of all afternoon tea refreshments’, beaten biscuits held a place of honor in black cookbooks for generations, presumably because white families in the Old South always considered beaten biscuits a luxury and a hostess’s pride.”

 In fact, Abbie Fisher, a formerly enslaved woman who moved from Alabama to San Francisco and wrote What Mrs. Fisher Knows About Old Southern Cooking, began her cookbook with a recipe for Maryland Beat Biscuit.